Genivia/ugrep/README.md

                   The default is a double hyphen (`--').

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the default when there is more than one file to search.

            -h, --no-filename
                   Never print filenames with output lines.
 This  is  the  default when  there is only one file (or only standard input) to search.

+           --heading
+                  Group matches per file.
+Adds a heading and a line break between results from different files.

            --help Print a help message.